 Grandmother sued the bank for the return of the funds.
 The bank paid grandmother $1.1 million.
 The appellate opinion does not give any details as to why the bank apparently paid more than the amount withdrawn, but must have included interest, attorney fees, and possibly other damage amounts – in other words a total and complete victory for grandmother over the bank.
 At first, this is a surprising result, because banks are strongly protected from the joint account holder of joint bank accounts.

-The Florida joint bank account statute provides as follows.
+The Florida joint bank account statute, section 655.78, provides as follows.

 655.78 Deposit accounts in two or more names.—